hkjang/AICodeStash/README.md

 ## Howto
 ### Unraid
-ByteStash is now on the Unraid App Store!
+AICodeStash is now on the Unraid App Store!
 Install it from [there](https://unraid.net/community/apps).

 ### PikaPods
 Also available on [PikaPods](https://www.pikapods.com/) for [1-click install](https://www.pikapods.com/pods?run=bytestash) from $1/month.

 ### Docker
-ByteStash can also be hosted manually via the docker-compose file:
+AICodeStash can also be hosted manually via the docker-compose file:
 ```yaml
 services:
   bytestash: